-The two main challenges faced today are the fight against climate change and the protection of biodiversity
+The two environmental challenges faced today are the fight against climate change and the protection of biodiversity

 In order to develop new establishments Snam adopts procedures that meet stringent environmental compatibility and safety assessments and that guarantee maximum respect for the natural environment and the protection of biodiversity.

 These assessments are made as part of the Environmental Impact Assessment (EIA), after which the administrations in charge, both centrally and locally, issue the authorisations provided for by current regulations.